How to Modify Your GSA Schedule Contract

 Additionally, supporting pricing documentation is not required from contractors participating in TDR at the time of submission of modification request.
 GSA is primarily concerned with ensuring offered pricing is fair and reasonable based on the current market.

-However, if a Contracting Officer cannot determine that the prices are fair and reasonable, they may request pricing support such as invoices, quote sheets previously awarded contracts, or cost-build details.
+However, if a CO cannot determine that the prices are fair and reasonable, they may request pricing support such as invoices, quote sheets previously awarded contracts, or cost-build details.

 Know the Difference Between Mass Modifications and eMods

-As a GSA contractor, it is important to understand the difference between Mass Modifications and eMods.
+As a GSA contractor, it’s important to understand the difference between Mass Modifications and eMods.

 When a Schedule refresh occurs, GSA will issue a Mass Modification to all Schedule contract holders.
 Each contractor will receive an email notification from their respective Administrative Contracting Officer (ACO) each time a Mass Mod is issued.